mukul-mehta/Atlan-Intern-Challenge/README.md

 ### Installation and Setup Instructions

 * Clone this repository by running `git clone https://github.com/mukul-mehta/Atlan-Intern-Challenge.git`
+* Generate the random test data by running `python randomDataGen.py` present in the `app` directory.
+This will generate CSV Files for all 3 relevant cases in the `app/test-data` directory.

 I've used Docker to containerize the app for easy deployment.
 To run the app with Docker: